The Hagedorn-type structure of the non-perturbative gluon pressure within the mass gap approach to QCD: The NP gluon pressure

+Taking into account the above-mentioned remarks and eq.~(4.5), the gluon pressure (2.2) then becomes the sum of the two terms (see just below).
 In the integral (4.7) for $k=1$ the summation over the Matsubara frequencies can be performed analytically, i.e., exactly \cite{7,8,10}.
-Absolutely in the same way, we can perform the summation over the Matsubara frequencies in the integral (4.8) at $k=1$, while the summation over $m$ can be done exactly as well (note that at $k=0$ this integral is zero, for some details of calculation see appendix A).
-So finally for the gluon pressure $P_g(T)$ (5.1), one obtains
+So finally for the NP gluon pressure $P_g(T)$, one obtains